python/cpython/Doc/library/stdtypes.rst

 There are four distinct numeric types: :dfn:`plain integers`, :dfn:`long integers`, :dfn:`floating point numbers`, and :dfn:`complex numbers`.
 In addition, Booleans are a subtype of plain integers.
-Plain integers (also just called :dfn:`integers`) are implemented using :ctype:`long` in C, which gives them at least 32 bits of precision (``sys.maxint`` is always set to the maximum plain integer value for the current platform, the minimum value is ``-sys.maxint - 1``).
+Plain integers (also just called :dfn:`integers`) are implemented using :c:type:`long` in C, which gives them at least 32 bits of precision (``sys.maxint`` is always set to the maximum plain integer value for the current platform, the minimum value is ``-sys.maxint - 1``).
 Long integers have unlimited precision.
-Floating point numbers are usually implemented using :ctype:`double` in C; information about the precision and internal representation of floating point numbers for the machine on which your program is running is available in :data:`sys.float_info`.
+Floating point numbers are usually implemented using :c:type:`double` in C; information about the precision and internal representation of floating point numbers for the machine on which your program is running is available in :data:`sys.float_info`.
 Complex numbers have a real and imaginary part, which